gaba-tope/gaba-tope.github.io/main_pages/about-en.md

 You may call me Tope in the online community.
 <br>

-### Currently,
-I'm in the midst of a two-year hiatus from my school life.
-I will be studying next semester in the U.S. as an exchange student.

 ### Field of Interests

 - Now on a **quest to uncover what truly captivates me**.